 The device has to allow convenient attachment and removal of the iPhone prior to and after usage.
 It has to securely maintain the iPhone at its initial position and configuration as determined by the driver, independent of the steering wheel movement.
+During operation, it should not deviate from its equilibrium position by more than 45°.
 It should allow the driver to choose between vertical or horizontal iPhone orientations, depending on his preference.
-It has to be within the elevation and distance constraints specified (see Figures 3 and 4).
-It has to allow complete access to the iPhone and steering wheel while mounted and cannot obstruct the driver in any way.
-It cannot obstruct the deployment of the airbag and should not endanger the driver or any passengers in the event of an accident or airbag deployment.
-It should allow charging of the iPhone if required by the driver.
-It should be aesthetically pleasing and accommodate different phone models and be able to utilized in differnt car models.
-The device should not cause any permanent damage or alteration to the car interior.
-It should not exceed dimensions of 15cm x 10cm x 1.5cm and should weigh below 150g.
-It should be storable under normal car conditions of temperatures between 0°C and 30°C, and humidity between 50% and 75%.
-Finally, it has to below the \$300 budget.
+It has to be within the elevation and distance constraints (depicted in Figures 3 and 4).
+Specifically, the iPhone cannot be more than 10cm above the top of the steering wheel nor below the bottom of the front panel of the wheel.
+It cannot be further than 5cm behind the wheel as well.

-Figure 3: Driver's view of steering wheel with client's height requirements depicted in red
+Figure 3: Client's height requirements (depicted in red)

-Figure 4: Side view of steering wheel with client's depth requirements depicted in red
+Figure 4: Client's depth requirements depicted in red